• Skip to primary navigation

 2. Flaxseed: If you only have whole flaxseed, you can grind the seeds in a coffee grinder.

 3. Sweetener: You can substitute the brown sugar and granulated for ½ cup maple syrup or agave (Note: liquid sweetener adds more moisture, yielding a moister consistency).
-If you want it sweeter, don't add more liquid sweetener, just add ¼ cup dry sweetener of choice.
-Coconut or date sugar will work too, but it won't taste as sweet.

-4. Bananas - It's important that you use overripe, spotty bananas or the loaf will not be very flavorful or sweet.
+4. Bananas - It's important that you use overripe, spotty bananas, or the loaf will not be very flavorful or sweet.

-6. Texture: This recipe yields a soft, moist, and slightly dense loaf with lots of banana flavor.
+7. Texture: This recipe yields a soft, moist, and slightly dense loaf with lots of banana flavor.
 I prefer it this way, but if you want a cakier texture, add ¼ cup more all-purpose flour to the recipe.
 Add a splash of water if the batter is too dry.

 Nutrition